lisaross/tana-beginners/memory-bank/productContext.md

 4. **Troubleshooting and adapting**: Users can identify and fix common issues in their setups

 ## Value Proposition
-"Tana for Real People" will be the bridge that helps non-technical users harness the power of Tana without being overwhelmed by its complexity, enabling them to build personalized systems that actually improve their productivity and organization.
+"Tana Simplified: Digital Organization for Everyone" will be the bridge that helps non-technical users harness the power of Tana without being overwhelmed by its complexity, enabling them to build personalized systems that actually improve their productivity and organization.